 Harrisburg, the capital city of Pennsylvania, is located along the Susquehanna River in the eastern part of the state.
-Recovering from economic mismanagement, the city hosts a growing metropolitan area and remains a political powerhouse.
+Recovering from economic mismanagement in prior decades, the city hosts a growing metropolitan area and remains a political powerhouse.
 It boasts a diverse business landscape with intrinsic and extrinsic factors that shape its overall business climate.
+It’s our opinion Harrisburg is poised for rapid future growth, perhaps similar to other capital cities like Columbus, Austin, or Phoenix, provided it can overcome some present challenges.

 What We'll Cover